TexasInstruments/open-pru/docs/PRU Assembly Instruction Cheat Sheet.md

 | **QBBS** | `QBBS Label, Reg1, OP(31)` | Bit set | Bit OP(31) is set in Reg1 |
 | **QBBC** | `QBBC Label, Reg1, OP(31)` | Bit clear | Bit OP(31) is clear in Reg1 |

-### Branch Quick Reference: "To check if r1 is..."
+### Branch Quick Reference: "To check if operand is ... than r1"

 | To Check If... | Use This Instruction | Why |
 |----------------|---------------------|-----|